HuygensING/janus/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Janus has special support for XML documents, which are parsed and turned into
-a flat text document and one annotation per XML element by the ``putxml``
+a flat text document and one annotation per XML element.
-endpoint.

 The text document corresponds to the text in between the tags; in XPath
 terminology, it's the ``string()`` of the whole document.
 Each element is